jmchale5555/hotbox2/readme.md

 Admin users see an additional admin panel where they can add rooms, change the number of hotdesks in a room or add/update the floor plan.

+There's a binary which can be run to set up the database called hot_dbinit and I've left the source code there in the project root in file hot.c/

 Suprisingly, github is not too smart and doesn't recognise that so much of this code is Javascript / Alpine js.
 It seems all it does is look at the file extensions (but it recognised the CSS so...).
 If you look at my view files under app/views, there's very little PHP, they're like 98% JS/CSS/HTML but there you go.
 Github doesn't see the javascript for some reason.

 ![alt text](https://github.com/jmchale5555/sbox2/blob/master/screenshotG.jpg?raw=true "Hotdesk Booking System Screenshot")